print logo

 About our Community Air Quality Grant Solicitation

-The Sac Metro Air District has over $10 million in mobile source incentive funding for clean air quality projects in Sacramento County.
-The primary purpose of this funding is to promote the use of zero-emission equipment instead of combustion equipment in communities impacted by air pollution, with particular attention to disadvantaged and environmental justice communities.
-However, applications are accepted for other project categories.
-Applications are open to businesses, government agencies, nonprofits, and others.
+The Sac Metro Air District has over $13 million in mobile source incentive funding for clean air quality projects in Sacramento County.
+The primary purpose of this funding is to promote the use of zero-emission equipment instead of combustion equipment in communities impacted by air pollution, with particular attention to SB 535 and AB 1390-designated communities.
+However, all applications are accepted.
+Applications are open to businesses, government agencies, nonprofits, and other entities.

-Funding is available to replace existing heavy-duty vehicles with zero or near-zero-emission trucks and buses, replace older farm and industrial equipment with equipment certified to current emission standards or better, upgrade locomotives, install low-carbon infrastructure, and fund other eligible project categories.
+Funding is available to replace existing heavy-duty vehicles with zero or near-zero-emission trucks and buses, replace older farm and industrial equipment with equipment certified to current emission standards or better, install low-carbon infrastructure, and fund other innovative clean air projects supporting community greening.
 Other project categories may be considered on a case-by-case basis.
-Please get in touch with our staff at LEVIP@airquality.org to request a case-by-case determination.
+The funding breakdown is described below.

-Two programs - the Carl Moyer Program and the Funding Agricultural Replacement Measures for Emission Reductions (FARMER) - make up most of this funding and generally use the Carl Moyer Program Guidelines.
-To learn more about local program requirements, eligible project categories, funding limits, and selection criteria, please reference the 2024 Community Air Quality Grant Application Manual (PDF).
+Two programs - the Carl Moyer Program and the Community Air Protection Incentives (CAPI) Program - comprise most of this year's funding and generally use the Carl Moyer Program Guidelines.
+To learn more about local program requirements, eligible project categories, funding limits, and selection criteria, please reference the 2025 Community Funding Plan Manual (PDF).

 Applicants do not need to choose a specific funding source when applying for their project.
 Staff will work with applicants to identify the best funding sources for their applications to meet community needs while providing maximum available funding for the project.
 Please contact our staff to verify co-funding eligibility if you plan to use or apply for other grant programs outside our agency.

-The application period will remain open until all funds are allocated or until the Air District decides to close or modify the program.
+Off-road project applications will be announced at a later date.
+The application period for off-road projects will remain open until all funds are allocated or until the Air District decides to close or modify the program.

 Project Selection

-Incentive requests over one million dollars require approval by the Sac Metro Air District Board of Directors.
-To ensure equitable distribution of incentive funds, the Sac Metro Air District reserves the right to provide partial funding for eligible projects.
+All Applications: Incentive requests over one million dollars require approval by the Sac Metro Air District Board of Directors.
+The Sac Metro Air District reserves the right to provide partial funding for eligible projects.

 How to Apply

 Grant applications must be submitted electronically using the Air District's SeamlessDocs system.
-Use the button below to access the appropriate application form.
+Use the buttons below to access the appropriate application form.
+It is highly recommended that you gather all required documentation before starting an application.
+The online application will accept document uploads in PDF, JPEG, PNG, and XLSX formats.

-You will need to register an account with SeamlessDocs to save and continuee working on an application at a later time.
-Once the application is complete and all required documents are uploaded, click the "Submit and Sign" button.
+If you wish to save and continuean application at a later time, you will need to register for an account with SeamlessDocs.
+Once the electronic application is complete and all required documents are uploaded, click the "Submit and Sign" button.
 Applicants will receive a confirmation email showing that their application was received, including a copy of the application.

 If you have any questions or concerns, please contact our staff at LEVIP@airquality.org.